huggingface/diffusers/examples/advanced_diffusion_training/README.md

 B-LoRA is a method that leverages LoRA to implicitly separate the style and content components of a **single** image.
 It was shown that learning the LoRA weights of two specific blocks (referred to as B-LoRAs) achieves style-content separation that cannot be achieved by training each B-LoRA independently.
+ Once trained, the two B-LoRAs can be used as independent components to allow various image stylization tasks

 **Usage**
 Enable B-LoRA training by adding this flag